sulimanzeen/utas-school-bus-web/README.md

 This project is licensed under the MIT License — see the `LICENSE` file for details.
 The MIT License permits commercial use, modification, distribution, and private use while retaining the copyright notice.

-Copyright (c) 2025 Suliman Al-Busaidi
+Copyright (c) 2025 Sulaiman Al-Busaidi